MyBaBB/My_InTheFlesh/README.md

 THIS IS LIKE AN AUDITION FOR A MOVIE WEBSITE.
 (Unfinished) I THOUGH THAT I HAD THIS JOB.
 ITS INCOMPLETE AND WAS JUST A DEMO FOR THE MOVIE.
 THEY CUT THIS FROM THE SCRIPT.
-BUT HERE IT IS AND IT WAS FUN. \*_IT IS ALL FAKE.
-Dark Web Fake Page_
+BUT HERE IT IS AND IT WAS FUN.

+# IT IS ALL FAKE.
+Dark Web Fake Page

 not finished but at least I got to turn in something to Hollywood.
 Now they have my number.

 This is the In the flesh demo for the Movies It represents a person typing on a mac pc and I will automate it per the following script.

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-Non functional demo for the movie.
-But I made it responsive. xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+## Non functional demo for the movie.
+But I made it responsive.

 ![image](InTheFleshReadMe.png)
 Hey Brett, thanks for the reply.
 I'm attaching the script pages that describe the webpage.
 I think it's pretty straightforward -- we were thinking it would look like the Terminal program on Mac.
 There is slight animation with the "welcome back" that fades away, but otherwise it should all be one page.